NikosFragkiskatos/Kafka_VehicleCoordinates/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.
+This project is licensed under the MIT License - see the `LICENSE.txt` file for details.